sktedro/market_price_predictor_ai/README.md

 p5.js library and either TensorFlow.js or ml5 libraries.

 Note that this project might not be finished.
 Ever.
 It's just something I have wanted to try for a while now.
+However, if everything goes well with TensorFlow.js and maybe if I reach something like 70-80% accuracy (of predicting if the next candle's close price will be higher or lower than the previous one), I might try essentially the same thing in python using TensorFlow.

 # Screenshots